 Fig 68.
+Chesham Place

-Chesham Place The overall scale and building line
+The overall scale and building line relates poorly to the adjacent historic terraces.

 The fenestration is overscaled and relatively crudely detailed.
 The tone and materiality of the pre-cast facade is uncomfortable against its stucco neighbour.